GabeScott/standard-works-vault/General Conference/1977 April - The Daily Portion of Love.md

 Remember this scriptural admonition to parents: “And ye will not suffer your children that they go hungry, or naked; neither will ye suffer that they transgress the laws of God, and fight and quarrel one with another, and serve the devil, who is the master of sin, or who is the evil spirit which hath been spoken of by our fathers, he being an enemy to all righteousness.

-“But ye will teach them to walk in the ways of truth and soberness; ye will teach them to love one another, and to serve one another.”
-(Mosiah 4:14–15.)
+“But ye will teach them to walk in the ways of truth and soberness; ye will teach them to love one another, and to serve one another.” ([[Mosiah 4.14|Mosiah 4:14–15]][[Mosiah 4.15|]].)

 May I suggest that parents’ teachings will be listened to more intently and be more closely heeded if they are preceded by and woven together with that golden fiber of love.
 If our words are to be remembered they must be accompanied and followed by considerate, thoughtful actions that cannot be forgotten.

 Many are waiting for the other to take the first step, to make the first overture.
 If you are a parent or a child, a husband or wife who has been waiting for the other to give some expression first, please listen to this.

-One of the most effective secrets for happiness is contained in the fourth chapter of 1 John, verse 19.
+One of the most effective secrets for happiness is contained in the [[1 John 4.19|fourth chapter of 1 John, verse 19]].
 It is only eight words long—listen carefully: “We love him, because he first loved us.”
 This will cause a change to happen because it is right.
 Do you get the message?
 “He first loved us.”
 Your children will love you; your brothers and sisters will love you; your eternal companion will love you—because you first loved them.
 Now I don’t mean it will all happen in a day, a week, or a year.
 But it will happen if you do not give up.

 If you haven’t been in the habit of expressing your love regularly, start out easily—maybe only as much as an eye-dropper or two at first.
 At the beginning of this new approach even a glassful could cause a drowning.
 Build up the dosage as tolerance to accept it grows.